Dave Roberts (California politician): San Diego County Board of Supervisors

-He was elected to the San Diego County Board of Supervisors in 2012 to represent District 3, replacing retiring supervisor Pam Slater-Price.
+He was elected to the San Diego County Board of Supervisors in 2012 to represent the 3rd district, replacing retiring supervisor Pam Slater-Price.
 He narrowly defeated Republican Steve Danon, chief of staff to Congressman Brian Bilbray, in the November 2012 runoff election.
 The race was so close that Danon did not concede until nine days after the election.
 The final tally was 51.14% for Roberts to 48.86% for Danon.
 He was sworn in on January 7, 2013.

 Roberts was the only Democrat on the Board of Supervisors, which had consisted only of Republicans for more than two decades.
 (Local elections are nonpartisan under California state law, but most officeholders do identify themselves as Democrats or Republicans.)
-As supervisor he hoped to strengthen the county's mental health services and launch a solar energy initiative.
+As a supervisor, he hoped to strengthen the county's mental health services and launch a solar energy initiative.

 From June to November 2015, Roberts chaired the San Diego County Behavioral Health Advisory Board Suicide Reduction Workgroup, which made 10 recommendations to the Board of Supervisors to reduce suicides in San Diego County.
 Two of the 10 recommendations were implemented.
 In November 2015, he was unanimously elected First Vice President of the California State Association of Counties (CSAC).
 In February 2016, he was unanimously elected as one of two California representatives on the National Association of Counties (NACo).
-In January 2016, Roberts' colleagues unanimously elected him as Chair Pro Tem of the San Diego County Board of Supervisors, his third year in a county board leadership position.
+In January 2016, Roberts' colleagues unanimously elected him as chair pro tem of the San Diego County Board of Supervisors, his third year in a county board leadership position.

-In 2016 he ran for re-election.
+In 2016, he ran for re-election.
 His opponent was Republican Encinitas Mayor Kristin Gaspar.
 The result was too close to call for more than a week after the election.
-At first Roberts was in the lead by 2,200 votes, then Gaspar pulled ahead by 15 votes with many ballots still to be tallied.
+At first, Roberts was in the lead by 2,200 votes, then Gaspar pulled ahead by 15 votes with many ballots still to be tallied.
 By Thanksgiving, Gaspar's lead had grown to 1,090 votes, after steady gains throughout the preceding week.
 Roberts conceded on November 27.